cleocon/Job-Recommendation---1.1-Web-scraping/README.md

 # Job-Recommendation-1.1-Web-scraping
+## Objective
-We are going to work on a Job recommendation system, to match CV and Job posts. <br>
+We are a team of five, and we are going to work on a Job recommendation system, to match CV and Job posts. <br>
 To create a databse for the job recommendations, we need to get data from the recruitment websites. <br>
 We chose to web scrape some jobs posts from JobsDB (URL: https://hk.jobsdb.com/hk)

+## Table of Contents
+1. Understanding the websites
+2. The Code
+3. Conclusions
+4. Challenges
+5. Next Steps

-## 1. Understanding of websites
+## 1. Understanding the websites

 First of all, we have to understand how the websites work and how the URL link can access to certain page.
 Literally, how to go from main page to every job posts links